 10 years ago, many people didn’t know what a podcast was.
-Now, an estimated 90 million Americans listen to at least one podcast a month, and 62 million listen to a podcast weekly.
+Now, an estimated 104 million Americans listen to at least one podcast a month, and 68 million listen to a podcast weekly — and the numbers are increasing every year.
 Podcasts have become a powerful way to offer valuable content to your target audience and strengthen your content marketing strategy.

 For many, it may seem like the popularity of podcasts came out of the blue, but both the rise of mobile and the decline of traditional reading have opened the door for this new trend.
-Research shows that 80% of people listen to all or most of each podcast episode—so with the right content, an audience truly will listen to what you have to say!
+Research shows that regular podcast listeners listen to an average of 6 hours of podcasts a week — so with compelling content, an audience truly will listen to what you have to say!

 That being said, creating a podcast requires much more than just talking into a microphone.
 To help you get started, there are several things to consider.